 The purpose of the early pregnancy scan is to:

 - estimate the stage of pregnancy

 - check your baby’s heartbeat

-Occasionally they can see a health issue.
-Let your midwife know if you don't want to know about these.
+Occasionally they can see a health condition or chromosomal conditions.
+Let your midwife know if you don't want to know about this.

 Nuchal translucency (NT) scan